Weighing stars from birth to death: mass determination methods across the HRD: (Strongly) model-dependent methods

 Also the observables can be correlated and, in high-mass stars, luminosity and effective temperature, and also surface gravity and effective temperature usually co-vary.
 In principle, the former is because of the definition of effective temperature ($L\,{=}\,4\pi R^2\sigma T_\mathrm{eff}^4$ with $R$ the stellar radius and $\sigma$ the Stefan--Boltzmann constant) and the latter is true when deriving gravity and effective temperature from fitting atmosphere models to observed spectra because both properties are degenerate and affect many spectral lines in similar ways.
 In high-mass stars, a larger surface gravity requires a hotter effective temperature to fit a spectrum similarly well.
 Such correlations will affect the precision with which initial masses and other stellar parameters can be determined as illustrated in Fig.~\ref{fig:evol-masses-prec-map}.
 In the HRD, the precision can worsen by up to 20\% while it improves by 30\% to 60\% in the Kiel diagram.
 Also the most-likely initial mass is affected by correlations: in the HRD, the most likely mass might be lower by up to $0.18\sigma$ but does on average not change much; in the Kiel diagram, it is larger by up to $0.8\sigma$ and is underestimated by on average $0.5\sigma$ when neglecting correlations \citep{schneider:2017}.
 In conclusion, correlations are important when trying to infer precise initial masses and neglecting them can introduce biases.

 So far, we have only considered the precision with which initial masses can be determined.
 Any statistical method is of course only as good as the underlying models and the quality of the observables.
 Such accuracies are currently not well constrained.
 They are given by the systematic uncertainties in the observables (Sect.~\ref{sec:spectroscopic}), the statistical method (some of which has been discussed above) and the stellar models.
 For high-mass stars, the physical effects mentioned in Sect.~\ref{sec:isochrones}, are particularly important.
-It is still not known with much confidence how much core overshooting is needed to explain high-mass main-sequence stars \citep[e.g.][]{castro:2014,stancliffe:2015}, and neither is additional interior mixing by rotation or other phenomena understood \citep{johnston:2019a,pedersen:2020-PhD}. \tess photometry of galactic and LMC OB-type stars revealed the ubiquisious occurrence of internal gravity waves \citep{Bowman2019-IGW}, the consequences of which in terms of chemical mixing \citep{RogersMcElwaine2017} have not yet been included standardly in evolutionary models.
+It is still not known with much confidence how much core overshooting is needed to explain high-mass main-sequence stars \citep[e.g.,][]{castro:2014,stancliffe:2015}, and neither is additional interior mixing by rotation or other phenomena understood \citep{johnston:2019a,pedersen:2020-PhD}. \tess photometry of Galactic and LMC OB-type stars revealed the ubiquitous occurrence of internal gravity waves \citep{Bowman2019-IGW}, the consequences of which in terms of chemical mixing \citep{RogersMcElwaine2017} have not yet been included standardly in evolutionary models.
 Since such nonradial wave mixing occurs at the bottom of the radiative envelope, in the boundary layers of the convective core, it may affect the core masses $m_{\rm cc}$ appreciably (see Sect.~\ref{sec:massesgmodes}).
 Apart from these, there are additional significant uncertainties in high-mass stellar models that influence the systematic uncertainties.
 Key effects are due to binary stars and binary mass exchange, stellar winds, and magnetic fields.
-More information on recent advances on models of high-mass stars can be found in the reviews by \cite{langer:2012} and \citet{maeder:2012}. \tess photometry of galactic and LMC OB-type stars revealed the ubiquisious occurrence of internal gravity waves \citep{Bowman2019-IGW}, the consequences of which in terms of chemical mixing in the radiative envelope \citep{RogersMcElwaine2017} have not yet been included standardly in evolutionary models.
-Since such nonradial wave mixing occurs at the bottom of the radiative envelope, in the boundary layers of the convective core, it affects the core masses appreciably \citep{pedersen:2020-PhD}.
+More information on recent advances on models of high-mass stars can be found in the reviews by \cite{langer:2012} and \citet{maeder:2012}.